 From Highway 85, north or south, take the Interstate 280 exit to San Francisco.
 From Interstate 280, north or south, take the Foothill Boulevard exit and proceed south on Foothill Boulevard approximately 0.2 miles to Cristo Rey Drive.
 Turn right on Cristo Rey Drive and proceed 0.9 miles to the park entrance.
 The nearest bus stop is located at Foothill Expressway at Cristo Rey Drive.

 Rancho San Antonio County Park provides both formal and informal recreational opportunities.
 The most popular activities at Rancho San Antonio County Park are jogging and hiking.
 Stretching bars are available at the restroom parking area and equestrian staging area.
 The park provides hiking, bicycling and equestrian trails which connect with over twenty three miles of trails within Rancho San Antonio Open Space Preserve.
 Bicycles are restricted to paved trails only, namely the Rancho San Antonio Trail, and are not permitted west of Deer Hollow Farm in the Open Space Preserve.
 Similarly, equestrians are limited to the equestrian staging area and Coyote Trail.
 Equestrians are permitted on most trails in the Open Space Preserve.

 The South Meadow area, adjacent to the parking areas, provides opportunities for informal play on a "rough grass" area.
 Non-gas powered model airplane enthusiasts use a staging area adjacent to the parking lots near the park entrance for take-offs and landings and fly their aircraft above the South Meadow area.
 The equestrian staging area is also located adjacent to the South Meadow which includes a horse watering trough.

-.
-For a map, visit Rancho San Antonio Open Space Preserve
+No dogs are allowed at Rancho San Antonio County Park.
+For a map, visit Rancho San Antonio Open Space Preserve.